 - Any commercial use

 - Any advertorial use (sections or supplements featuring brand or product names, or sections or supplements for which you receive a fee from a third party advisor or sponsor)

-If you will using the image for any commercial non-resale purposes you will need a royalty free image.
-The list is long and includes themes, templates, marketing campaigns, website images, etc. If you are not sure, either ask the stock photo agency or purchase an image with a royalty free license just to cover your company.
-Most stock agency websites that sell editorial images will enable you to search only royalty free images if you are still not clear on the uses of editorial licensed images and do not want to be in a position to decide on an editorial or royalty free image.
+If you will be using the image for any commercial non-resale purposes you will need a royalty-free image.
+The list is long and includes themes, templates, marketing campaigns, website images, etc. If you are not sure, either ask the stock photo agency or purchase an image with a royalty-free license just to cover your company.
+Most stock agency websites that sell editorial images will enable you to search only royalty-free images if you are still not clear on the uses of editorial licensed images and do not want to be in a position to decide on an editorial or royalty-free image.

 Why are editorial licenses different?

 As a stock photography buyer, you only need to understand how you can use an editorial licensed image.
-The stock photo agency determines for the buyer how the stock photo is licensed.
-For the curious buyer, here is the reason why editorial licenses are different and how a stock photo agency determines if a stock photo is issued with an editorial license or a royalty free licence.
+The stock photo agency determines the buyer how the stock photo is licensed.
+For the curious buyer, here is the reason why editorial licenses are different and how a stock photo agency determines if a stock photo is issued with an editorial license or a royalty-free license.

-These stock photos may contain identifiable brands, locations or people without the proper legal releases, all things required in royalty free licenses but not required in editorial licenses.
+These stock photos may contain identifiable brands, locations, or people without the proper legal releases, all things required in royalty-free licenses but not required in editorial licenses.
 Example.
 If a photographer takes a photo of a table and there happens to be a beer on the table and the brand is showing, this is for editorial use only.
-You might want to check out this post to know more about these license.
+You might want to check out this post to know more about these licenses.

-A example of a editorial photo from iStockphoto
+An example of an editorial photo from iStockphoto